To investigate shadows, using literature-based discussion as well as experiences with manipulating shadows.

 - What makes a sun shadow fall one direction at one time and another direction earlier or later in the day?

 - What other questions do you have about shadows?

 Use the responses to help the children shape activities through which they will discover the answers to their questions.

 If you have already begun the study of shadows and have measured sun shadows at least once, your discussion of Bear Shadow can be more pointed.
 In addition to the kinds of questions above, you can, for example, discuss the time of day when the various events occur and the direction Bear's shadow will fall at these times.

-Eyes on the Sky, Feet on the Ground: Hands on Astronomy Activities for Kids, offers various astronomy topics and activities.
-Under The Earth's Rotation, read Activity 1-1: Making Shadows, and complete the suggested activities with students.
-Here, students use different objects and angles to create, trace, and manipulate shadows.
+Eye on the Sky offers various astronomy topics and activities.
+For this part of the lesson, read What Makes Shadows?
+Observing and Drawing Shadows, and complete the suggested activities with students.
+Here, students create and trace shadows of each other.
 This activity includes a thorough list of discussion questions, as well as ideas for extending a study of shadows.
 In addition to the questions included in the lesson, ask students:

 - How can you "make" a shadow?

 - How is the shadow similar to the object you used to make it?
 How is it different?